 - computational solutions, modeling and simulations

-The School is intended for young scientists (primarily Ph.D. students) at the beginning of their academic careers who are interested in the fundamental study of biomacromolecules: the structures of nucleic acid/protein complexes (ribosomes, viruses, chromatin), protein aggregation, conformational dynamics, folded and intrinsically disordered proteins, enzymatic activity—small molecule recognition, biomacromolecular interactions, bioenergetics and single molecule biophysics.
+The School is intended for young scientists (primarily Ph.D. students) at the beginning of their academic careers who are interested in the fundamental study of molecular biophysics: the structures of biomacromolecular, nucleic acid/protein complexes and assemblies (ribosomes, viruses, chromatin), quaternary protein structures; protein aggregation, conformational dynamics, folded and intrinsically disordered proteins, enzymatic activity—small molecule recognition, biomacromolecular interactions, bioenergetics and single molecule biophysics.

 In addition to the School’s inherent role in the transfer of knowledge and ideas, we emphasize its catalytic role in arranging future research collaborations, joint projects, visits and postdoc positions – and friendships.
-The previous 11th and 12th Schools were attended by 70-80 Ph.D. students, from 20 countries in Europe and some from Iran, Australia, Armenia and Russia.
-Usually 2/3 of the students presented the poster, of which about 20 gave also a short talk.
-There were usually about 20 lecturers from different countries: Austria, Australia, Belgium, Croatia, Germany, Hungary, Italy, France, Spain, Sweden, Switzerland, Slovenia, UK and USA.
+Since the 11th Schools the attendance is about 70-80 Ph.D. students, from 20+ countries in Europe and some beyond.
+Usually 2/3 of the students presented the poster, of which about 20 give also a short talk.
+About 15-20 lecturers come mostly from Europe, but speakers beyond Europe have also participated.

 The School, future and past

 With the legacy of Prof. Pifat-Mrzljak in mind, it is the intention of the organizers to position this school as a biennial event, complementary to, rather than competing with, relevant international activities, e.g., the Regional Biophysics Conference or the EBSA Biophysics Course.
-In 2014 it was also coorganized by COST CM1306 Molecular Machines action as a training event for this Action.
+Since 2014 the School was also coorganized as a training event for different COST Actions.

 We remind that for more than 30 years, the school was chaired by the late Prof. Greta Pifat-Mrzljak, an eminent Croatian biophysicist and recipient of the American Biophysical Society’s Emily M. Gray Award, and is generally regarded as one of the best of its kind in Europe.
 Through the years, it has been attended by more than one thousand Ph.D. students and postdocs interested in becoming acquainted with the state-of-the-art in biophysics.
 The lecturers have always been of the highest quality, including top scientists in their respective disciplines and several Nobel laureates.